AndrewFischer/epiphone-serial-project/README.md

 This repository is under active development.
 Ground Truth is versioned and changes are recorded in `CHANGELOG.md`.

-Contributions are welcome, provided they adhere to Ground Truth.
+Contributions are welcome, provided they are in current format